MicrosoftDocs/sdk-api/sdk-api-src/content/dxgi/ne-dxgi-dxgi_swap_effect.md

 time used by the memory copies originally done by the older bitblt model.

 The recommended approach is to manually convert DX11 Discard swap chains to use flip models within UWP,  using <b>DXGI_SWAP_EFFECT_FLIP_DISCARD</b> instead of <b>DXGI_SWAP_EFFECT_DISCARD</b> where possible.
- Refer to the Example below, and see <a href="https://msdn.microsoft.com/library/Mt846759(v=VS.85).aspx">this article</a> for more information.</div>
+ Refer to the Example below, and see <a href="direct3ddxgi.for_best_performance__use_dxgi_flip_model">this article</a> for more information.</div>
 <div> </div>

 ### -field DXGI_SWAP_EFFECT_SEQUENTIAL

 Use this flag to specify the bitblt model and to specify that DXGI persist the contents of the back buffer after you call <a href="https://msdn.microsoft.com/F795A719-71BA-4A25-B41A-9D93F96B6CA4">IDXGISwapChain1::Present1</a>.
               Use this option to present the contents of the swap chain in order, from the first buffer (buffer 0) to the last buffer.
               This flag cannot be used with multisampling.

 <div class="alert"><b>Note</b>  For best performance, use <b>DXGI_SWAP_EFFECT_FLIP_SEQUENTIAL</b> instead of <b>DXGI_SWAP_EFFECT_SEQUENTIAL</b>.
-See <a href="https://msdn.microsoft.com/library/Mt846759(v=VS.85).aspx">this article</a> for more information.</div>
+See <a href="direct3ddxgi.for_best_performance__use_dxgi_flip_model">this article</a> for more information.</div>
 <div> </div>

 ### -field DXGI_SWAP_EFFECT_FLIP_SEQUENTIAL

 Use this flag to specify the flip presentation model and to specify that DXGI persist the contents of the back buffer after you call <a href="https://msdn.microsoft.com/F795A719-71BA-4A25-B41A-9D93F96B6CA4">IDXGISwapChain1::Present1</a>.
 This flag cannot be used with multisampling.

-<b>Direct3D 11:  </b>
-                This enumeration value is supported starting with Windows 8.
+<b>Direct3D 11:  </b>This enumeration value is supported starting with Windows 8.

 ### -field DXGI_SWAP_EFFECT_FLIP_DISCARD

 Use this flag to specify the flip presentation model and to specify that DXGI discard the contents of the back buffer after you call <a href="https://msdn.microsoft.com/F795A719-71BA-4A25-B41A-9D93F96B6CA4">IDXGISwapChain1::Present1</a>.
               This flag cannot be used with multisampling and partial presentation.
               See <a href="https://msdn.microsoft.com/DEA901EA-B0F9-41D9-802C-ED1D6A7888E0">DXGI 1.4 Improvements</a>.

-<b>Direct3D 11:  </b>
-                This enumeration value is supported starting with Windows 10.
+<b>Direct3D 11:  </b>This enumeration value is supported starting with Windows 10.

 <div class="alert"><b>Note</b>  Windows Store apps must use <b>DXGI_SWAP_EFFECT_FLIP_SEQUENTIAL</b> or <b>DXGI_SWAP_EFFECT_FLIP_DISCARD</b>.